UNDP-Data/geohub/documentation/docs/visualization/visualize_vector.md

 ### Maximum width text wrap

 The maximum line width for text wrapping can be adjusted.
 10 ems is used as default value.

+## More about colormap types

+GeoHub offers the user to enhance their visualization even further with the ability to change to the color ramp they prefer and suitable to display the data.
+It offers the user to select from three panels containing 10-17 color ramps of their choice.

+- **Sequential color schemes**: Sequential data classes are logically arranged from high to low, and this stepped sequence of categories should be represented by sequential lightness steps.
+Low data values are usually represented by light colors and high values represented by dark colors.
+Transitions between hues may be used in a sequential scheme, but the light-to-dark progression should dominate the scheme.
+Terrain slope categories or population densities, for example, are well represented by sequential color schemes.

+- **Diverging color schemes**: Diverging/diverging schemes are the only two-variable schemes that depart from the idea of a direct overlay of the component one-variable schemes.
+Place a different moderately dark hue at each of the four corners of the legend.
+These four hues represent categories that are extremes for both variables.
+Place a very light or white color at the center of the legend, creating an appropriately light color for the class that contains the critical value or midpoint of both variables.
+The remaining colors are lighter than the corners, because they contain the midpoint of one of the two variables, and they are transitional hues that lie between their adjacent hues.
+The color circle is essentially stretched around the perimeter of the legend and lightness adjusted in response to critical values within the data ranges of both variables.

+- **Qualitative color schemes**: Qualitative schemes use differences in hue to represent nominal differences, or differences in kind.
+The lightness of the hues used for qualitative categories should be similar but not equal.
+Assign the lightest, darkest, and most saturated hues in the scheme to categories that want emphasis on the map.
+This is suitable to represent categorical data such as land use cover, for example.

+## More about classification methods

+- **Natural breaks**: With natural breaks classification (Jenks) Natural Breaks Jenks, classes are based on natural groupings inherent in the data.
+Class breaks are created in a way that best groups similar values together and maximizes the differences between classes.
+The features are divided into classes whose boundaries are set where there are relatively big differences in the data values.

+- **Equidistant**: Use equal interval Equal Interval to divide the range of attribute values into equal-sized subranges.
+This allows you to specify the number of intervals, and the class breaks based on the value range are automatically determined.
+For example, if you specify three classes for a field whose values range from 0 to 300, three classes with ranges of 0–100, 101–200, and 201–300 are created.

+- **Quantile**: In a quantile classification Quantile Class, each class contains an equal number of features.
+A quantile classification is well suited to linearly distributed data.
+Quantile assigns the same number of data values to each class.
+There are no empty classes or classes with too few or too many values

+- **Logarithmic**: Logarithmic transformation of the data has been recommended by the literature in the case of highly skewed distributions such as those commonly found in information science.
+The purpose of the transformation is to make the data conform to the lognormal law of error for inferential purposes.

 ## Next step